-- It is recommended that a student taking Leaving Certificate Biology has a good understanding of Junior Science at Higher level. - Each student must have an aptitude and interest for laboratory work. - A considerable amount of learning and study is necessary to do well in this subject
+- It is recommended that a student taking Leaving Certificate Biology have a good level of understanding of Junior Cycle Science. - Each student must have an aptitude and interest for laboratory work. - A considerable amount of learning and study is necessary to do well in this subject